keep the beaches beachy clean

 By Kelsey Thomas

-“Thanks for keeping it beachy clean” is the motto of their message and can be found on branded stickers, magnets, kids’ activity sheets and more.
-Other efforts previously included beach cleanups, straw-free Earth Day with participating local restaurants and partnerships with organizations like AskHRGreen.org.
-There are some exciting new things that will be happening with the initiative this year.
+“Thanks for keeping it beachy clean!” is the motto of their message and can be found on branded stickers, magnets, kids’ activity sheets and more.
+Other efforts include beach cleanups, ”Skip the Straw” initiatives and Beach Toy Recycling.

-Program Director Christina Trapani shares that “beach toys are one of the more common litter items in the summertime,” so they are teaming up with Lynnhaven River Now, the Tidewater Master Naturalists and Virginia Beach Lifeguards “to place beach toy recycling boxes around the oceanfront.”
+Program Director, Christina Trapani, shares that “beach toys are one of the more common litter items in the summertime,” so they have teamed up with Lynnhaven River Now, the Tidewater Master Naturalists and Virginia Beach Lifesaving Service” to place beach toy recycling boxes around the resort and other beaches throughout Virginia Beach.”

 This will allow children to pick up beach toys on the way in and return them on their way out, teaching them the importance of recycling and reusing.
 It will also be effective in reducing the amount of plastic that ends up on our beaches.